Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ## Keyboard ScanCodes for remapping

 ### This is a simple guide on remapping (rebinding) keyboard keys,
-### whitout using an external tool, just regedit.exe.
+### whitout using an external tool, just the system registry.
 <!-- ### `v1.0` -->

 ---